lilgliss04/It-Final-Project/README.md

 ## Conclusion
 Congratulations!
 You've completed the Digital Systems Mastery Tutorial.
 Now you have a solid understanding of the core principles that power digital systems.

----
-**Note:** If you find any errors, want to contribute, or have suggestions, feel free to create an issue or submit a pull request.